Last updated: 10 April 2025

 Why are kids afraid of water?

 There are several factors that can cause aquaphobia in kids.
-And, as with most phobias, sometimes it is caused by one factor alone, but more often it is a combination of the following:
+As with most phobias, sometimes it is caused by one factor alone, but more often it is a combination of the following:

-- Parents passing fear of water down unintentionally
+- Parents unintentionally passing down a fear of water.

 - Separation anxiety (from their parents)